naredula-jana/Jiny-Kernel/README.md

  In the future, it can be used :
    - Running single apps like  JVM( tomcat or any java server), memcached  etc inside the Jiny vm as high priority app.
 Here the app will run much faster when compare to the same app in other vm's like freebsd or linux.
-  - Runing multiple normal priority application like any traditional unix like systems with optimizations for vm.
+  - Running multiple normal priority application like any traditional unix like systems with optimizations for vm.

 ##Benchmarks:
 **Application(app) used for testing:** C application read and writes in to a /dev/null file repeatedly in a tight loop, this is a system call intensive application.
-This app is executed on the metal and inside the Jiny as High priority and normal priority  and inside the linux vm.
+[This app](../master/modules/test_file/test_file.c) is executed on the metal and inside the Jiny as High priority and normal priority  and inside the linux vm.
 The app as completed the tight loop very fast(6 sec) as high priority app in Jiny when compare to others(44 sec).

 ####Time taken by the app to complete the tight loop in different environments: